 A treasure on Vancouver Island

 Located in Central Vancouver Island, Territory of the Ditidaht First Nation, Nitinat is a 23km long fjord (salted water).
-The thermal wind is very predictable: it picks up around 11am and dies around 5 or 6pm during summer time.
-Usually 20-30 knots every day, unless it is raining or there is rain in the forecast.
-I recommend asking the locals on how to read the forecast.
+The thermal wind is very predictable: it picks up around 11 am and dies around 5 or 6 pm during summertime.
+Usually, 20-30 knots every day, unless it is raining or there is rain in the forecast.
+I recommend asking the locals how to read the forecast.
 What I love so much about it is the very steady wind!

 This rustic kite spot is kept untouched by the locals and the kitesurfing community.
-There are no restaurants, no cell phone coverage and no internet access.
+There are no restaurants, no cell phone coverage, and no internet access.
 Instead, you will find old giant trees, rustic camping, and fire pits.
-There is slow and expensive 30-min internet access at the gas station, offered by the first nations.
+There is slow and expensive 30-min internet access at the gas station, offered by the first nations (update from 2019 - there is internet at the campground - can pay daily pass).
 Don’t rely on it as it doesn’t work most of the time.
 Basically, each kiting day ends up with drinks around a campfire with friends and music.